 Modern slavery includes slavery, servitude, forced labour and human trafficking.

-This statement applies to the financial year ending 28th February 2022.
+operations.
+This statement applies to the financial year ending 30th November 2022.

 About the HB Projects Group